What To Do: Help, My Car Is On Fire!

 Always remember that your health and safety comes first, along with those around you and in your immediate company.
 Regardless of how small the fire, it is still a fire nonetheless, and fires can be very unpredictable.

 At this point, it is easy to think that once a car catches fire, there is no hope for it whatsoever – and that it is best to just leave it to burn away, along with everything that you’ve ever invested in it.

 However, could not be further than the truth.
 There are two very crucial measures that you can use to protect your car:

 - Keep a small fire extinguisher in your car.
 These are especially handy if the fire appears to be small and is located under the bonnet.
 In such a situation, lift the bonnet up slightly and use the fire extinguisher to put it out.
 Take care not to lift the bonnet entirely, though, as exposure to too much air can encourage fires to grow rapidly.
 Remember not to attempt to extinguish fires that seem to be coming from your boot either.
 These could be far more complicated and dangerous as the source of the fire may not be readily visible.

 - Insure your car against fire.
 Although insurance providers usually do not sell plans that cover the mechanical failures of a car, fire is a prominent exception to this practice.
 Allianz Malaysia and AIG Malaysia, for instance, both have car insurance plans which can help you recover some of the damages caused by a car fire.
 Such plans are normally referred to as Comprehensive Car Insurance and Third Party, Fire and Theft plans, and you can find out more about them by reading this detailed guide of ours.
-Don’t forget to keep an eye out for our car insurance comparison tool as well!

 Now that your knowledge about car fires has been sparked, be sure to stay safe during your next drive with your new set of tips and know-hows.